Editorial Policy and Publication Ethics

 Duplicate submission refers to submitting manuscript to more than one journal at the same time.
 Duplicate publication refers to publication of material that significantly overlaps with articles that have already been published by the same authors, without clear reference to the latter.
 Both duplicate submission and publication are considered to be un-ethical, and may infringe upon the international copyright laws.

 MOJ will consider an article that has been presented as an oral presentation or a poster during a scientific meeting.
-Publication as an abstract or preprint is also acceptable, unless it contains the same data tables and figures.
+Publication as an abstract is also acceptable, unless it contains the same data tables and figures.
 During public health emergencies, sharing or publishing vital information with important implications towards further research, prevention, and treatment of a specific condition may not preclude the material from being considered for publication

 Authors wishing to include figures or tables that have already been published elsewhere are required to obtain written permission from the copyright owner.
 Evidence that such permission has been granted must be submitted together with the manuscript.
 All reproduced materials must have the written permission of the owner (publisher), and it must be so indicated in the legend.